-We have made Lagman soup/sauce in many different ways too, as you can see in the many vegetable pictures I included.
+We have made Lagman soup/sauce in many different ways too, as you can see in the many pictures I included.
 Do not hesitate to use what grows in your garden in a freestyle cook fashion.

-Is Lagman plant-based?
+Is Lagman Vegan?

 No, traditionally Lagman is made with thinly sliced or cubed lamb meat.
 We make it without meat.
 Instead, I air-fry tofu that is coated in Braggs liquid amino and some olive oil, for about 10-15 minutes.
 We like it a bit crispy, and add it to the soup at the end of the cooking time.